maravento/blackweb/README.md

 ---

 We thank all those who have contributed to this project.
-Those interested can contribute, sending us links of new lists, to be included in this project / Agradecemos a todos aquellos que han contribuido a este proyecto.
-Los interesados pueden contribuir, enviándonos enlaces de nuevas listas, para ser incluidas en este proyecto
+Those interested can contribute, sending us links of new lists, to be included in this project. / Agradecemos a todos aquellos que han contribuido a este proyecto.
+Los interesados pueden contribuir, enviándonos enlaces de nuevas listas, para ser incluidas en este proyecto.

 Special thanks to: [Jhonatan Sneider](https://github.com/sney2002)